July 6 - August 13

 Scholars and participants for the first Yiddish Summer Weimar conference on Yiddish Historically Informed Performance (YHIP) in instrumental and vocal music and dance, organized by Diana Matut (Halle) and Andreas Schmitges (Cologne/Halle).
 July 19-22, 2016.

 Participants for workshops in Yiddish language, storytelling, badkhones, klezmer and Yiddish vocal music, dance, cooking and more.

-* Bobe Mayes is the Yiddish term for an ‘old wives' tale.’
+* Bobe Mayse is the Yiddish term for an ‘old wives' tale.’
 It derives from the Bovo Bukh by Elia Levita Bakhur which tells the incredible adventures of Bovo d’Antona, a Jewish knight.
 The story itself is based on an English chivalric romance.
 The Yiddish version, written more than 500 years ago, was so well known amongst Yiddish speaking Jews in Europe that the term Bove-mayses (fantastic tales) came into existence which then turned into Bobe Mayses in current eastern Yiddish.